Many people get confused between the ostrich and emu. Why?

 If you are pregnant or breastfeeding, please consult your doctor about the possible effects it could have on pregnancy or your child.

-Why have Japanese skincare companies recently started using ostrich oil in their products?
+Why have Japanese skincare companies recently started switching to ostrich oil in their products?

 Ostrich oil – consisting of over 70% oleic acid and palmitic acid – has an even higher skin-permeability than emu oil.